 You can do this by improving your ability to read people.

 Reading people entails observing and understanding them and determining their personality, likes, and dislikes without speaking to them at all.
 If you work on this skill, you will be able to vary your bar-tending style depending on who is in front of you.
+For example if you see your customers are clearly enjoying something like Pokemon as a hobby, you might give them tips or find out more about why they love it so much.

 And this will help you provide better, customized service for each one of your customers.